 One of the animals had to be euthanized.
 As regrettable as this is it was necessary for the sake of the animal.
 According to the vet this animal had suffered for probably two years.
 We could not let that go on and there was nothing medically that would have helped the animal at this stage.
+We mention this animal to bring attention to the ongoing need for organizations such as “Operation Paws” to end the unnecessary suffering of abandoned and feral animals.

 Three of them have been adopted into great homes.
 This gift to them came through Fearless Kitty Rescue.